AntonioDehesa/tilop/README.md

 ### Sources:
 * The Complete 2021 Web Development Bootcamp, by Angela Yu

+## Day 130: Jan 17 2022
+### Today's progress:

+We are now using hashing.
+I would use both. hashing and encrypting, but ok.

+### Sources:
+* The Complete 2021 Web Development Bootcamp, by Angela Yu
 ### Resources

 * Python for Computer Vision with OpenCV and Deep Learning, by Jose Portilla